-That the English Socialists of the early part of this century should invent labor notes is comprehensible.
-They were simply trying to reconcile Capital and Labor.
-They repudiated all idea of laying violent hands upon the property of the capitalists.
-They were so little of revolutionaries that they declared themselves ready to submit even to imperial rule, if that rule would favor their co-operative societies.
+No hard and fast line can be drawn between the work of one and the work of another.
+To measure them by results leads to absurdity.
+To divide them into fractions and measure them by hours of labor leads to absurdity also.
+One course remains: not to measure them at all, but to recognize the right of all who take part in productive labor first of all to live, and then to enjoy the comforts of life. selves ready to submit even to imperial rule, if that rule would favor their co-operative societies.
 They remained middle class men at bottom, if charitable ones; and this is why (Engels has said so in his preface to the Communist Manifesto of 1848) the Socialists of that period were to be found amongst the middle class, whilst the advanced workmen were Communists.